rtorcato/Contact-Manager/README.md

 ## Licensing

-The files in this repository are, unless stated otherwise, released under the Apache License.
+The files in this repository are, unless stated otherwise, released under the Mit License.
 You are free to redistribute this code with or without modification.
-The full license text is available [here](http://www.apache.org/licenses/LICENSE-2.0).
+The full license text is available [here](http://choosealicense.com/licenses/mit/).

 Description
 -----------